 Speaking of Tjahjanto, he contributed to the latest instalment in the V/H/S anthology films.
 In what just might be the pinnacle of the series so far, an investigation into a suicidal cult presents several more chilling pieces of found footage.
 Body horror is particularly prevalent this time around, with animalistic mutations, macabre surgical experiments, and a couple of zombies for good measure.

-You’re Next and The Guest writer Simon Barrett worked on one of the segments, and David Bruckner, who’s working on the upcoming Hellraiser reboot, wrote the overarching story.
+You’re Next and The Guest writer Simon Barrett worked on one of the segments, and David Bruckner, who made the Hellraiser reboot, wrote the overarching story.
 The new age of horror, in all its wretched glory.

 A Quiet Place Part 2